HasinaAkhter/Email-Newsletter-Template/README.md

 # Email-Newsletter-Template

-This email template  is  built using on HTML5 and CSS.
+This email template  is  built on HTML5 and CSS.

+No framework has been used here.

 It works on various email clients: gmail, yahoo, hotmail.

-It is mobile responsive.
+It is also  mobile responsive.

-Enjoy reading information provided in this site and STAY HEALTHY

 PS: At this moment I am not hosting my images to any hosting account.
 So images are not displayed in various email clients.